-The Department of Disability and Aging Services (DAS) requests authorization to renew the existing grant agreement with Self-Help for the Elderly for the period of July 1, 2021 to June 30, 2023, in the amount of \$456,910 plus a 10% contingency for a total amount not to exceed \$502,601.
-The purpose of this grant is to promote community awareness of DAS funded programs and services among older adults, adults with disabilities and their families living in Supervisorial Districts (Districts) 1, 2, 4, and 11 in the City and County of San Francisco.
+The Department of Disability and Aging Services (DAS) requests authorization to modify the existing grant agreement with Self-Help for the Elderly for the period of July 1, 2021 to June 30, 2023, in an additional amount of \$1,008,000, plus a 10% contingency for a total amount not to exceed \$1,611,401.
+The purpose of this modification is to provide escort services to seniors for activities to ensure safety on San Francisco streets.